chapel-lang/chapel/doc/rst/users-guide/base/configs.rst

   :lines: 5-6

 Note the use of quotes in some of the examples above.
-These are not required by Chapel itself, but are used to pass nontrivial expressions through the command-line shell (e.g., **bash**) such that they reach Chapel as a single uninterpreted argument.
+These are not required by Chapel itself but are used to pass nontrivial expressions through the command-line shell (e.g., **bash**) such that they reach Chapel as a single uninterpreted argument.
 For example, parenthesis have special meaning for many command-shells, so the use of quotes